Moving Images, Changing Lives

 Everything that a busy group leader needs to run the sessions is provided, including equipment lists, ice-breaker activities, photocopiable activity sheets, questions for reflection, prayers, film clips and YouTube links.

 This course is a 95 page A4 book with everything you need to prepare to run the course.
-The course is split into eleven sessions and makes an excellent term’s course in the foundations of the Christian faith.
+The course is split into eleven sessions and makes a term’s course in the foundations of the Christian faith.
 It suggests using film clips from over 30 different movies, which you would need to source for yourself. www.chpublishing.co.uk

 The course is primarily written as a preparation course for young people, aged 11-18 years old, considering Confirmation in the Anglican Church, but it could easily be adapted to be used as an introduction to the Christian faith.